 The UVA in Shanghai Intensive Chinese Language Program in the Department of East Asian Languages, Literatures and Cultures at the University of Virginia is hosted by East China Normal University.
 It is intended to enable students who are serious about studying Chinese language in a total immersion environment to cover a year's worth of material and to earn eight UVA credits.
 This rigorous, demanding, and rewarding language program allows the student to have first hand experience using Chinese in real world situations as well as studying and practicing it in the classroom.
 For more information, use the "Find a Program" link at https://educationabroad.virginia.edu/.
 Please check this link to see about the program https://v.youku.com/v_show/id_XMzc1NTc2ODIwNA==.html .

 The UVA in Shanghai Teachers' Special Issue can be read here: UVA in Shanghai Teachers' Special Issue

-The Summer Language Institute at UVA offers intensive summer instruction in Chinese and Tibetan.
+The Summer Language Institute at UVA offers intensive summer instruction in Chinese.

 STARTALK is a Teacher Training Residential Program offered by the Department of East Asian Languages, Literatures and Cultures that offers intensive training and first-hand experience to Chinese language instructors through teaching motivated high school learners at the Virginia Startalk Chinese Academy, sponsored by Virginia’s Department of Education.
 Participants earn 3 UVA credits in Teaching Chinese as a Foreign Language, and compile a comprehensive teaching e-portfolio including: standards-based syllabus, classroom teaching demos, sample class materials and activities, sample tests, review articles on teaching theories and practices, etc. The program also includes frequent co-curricular cultural activities and opportunities to meet with other language professionals in the field.